-This is a survey course which studies significant American authors from the pre-Civil War era and continues into the present.
-Students will study important American writers such as Whitman, Dickinson, Twain, Cather, Fitzgerald, Wright, Oates, Carver, and others.
-The historical, social, and political background for each period and the cultural changes and developments of the eras will also be examined.
+This course Is designed to acquaint students with significant American authors from the pre-Civil War era and continues to 1920.
+Students study Important American wrtiers such as Whitman, Dickinson, Poe, Melville, Hawthorne, Twain, Jacobs, Freeman, Chopin, Cather, Fitzgerald, and others.
+The historical, social, and political background for each period and the cultural changes and developments of the eras are also examined.
 Three hours lecture per week.
+Prerequisites: Expository Writing (ENGL 101) or Oral and Written Expression (ENGL 102).

-APPROACHES TO LITERATURE
+APPROACHES TO LITERATURE Fall/Spring, 3 credit hours

-Fall/Spring, 3 credit hours This course is designed to acquaint students with different kinds of literature-plays, short stories, novels and poems-and with various methods of understanding literature.
+This course is designed to acquaint students with different kinds of literature-plays, short stories, novels and poems-and with various methods of understanding literature.
 Students will read a wide variety of literary works and will be encouraged to employ proper literary terminology in writing about them.
 Emphasis will be on intelligent interpretation and on the relationships between literary themes and everyday life.
 Three hours lecture per week.

-THE AMERICAN NOVEL OF THE TWENTIETH CENTURY Fall/Spring, 3 credit hours
+THE AMERICAN NOVEL OF THE TWENTIETH CENTURY Spring, 3 credit hours

-GER 7 This course explores the interaction between historical events, social change, and economic factors that affected the American way(s) of life as they are reflected in the novels of writers such as Edith Wharton, F. Scott Fitzgerald, Ernest Hemingway, John Steinbeck, William Faulkner, Richard Wright, Toni Morrison, Alice Walker, Leslie Marmon Silko, Sandra Cisneros, and others.
+This course explores the interaction between historical events, social change, and economic factors that affected the American way(s) of life as they are reflected in the novels of writers such as Edith Wharton, F. Scott Fitzgerald, Ernest Hemingway, John Steinbeck, William Faulkner, Richard Wright, Toni Morrison, Alice Walker, Leslie Marmon Silko, Sandra Cisneros, and others.
 The novels may be augmented by a variety of print and digital media.